For many, insurance doesn’t prevent high costs from prescriptions

 The South also has more people with problems getting access to care, plus a high level of people with chronic disease.

-Perri notes that our region is known as the Stroke Belt, with the general population having a 34 percent higher stroke rate than people in other areas of the country.
+Perri notes that our region is known as the Stroke Belt, with the general population having a 34% higher stroke rate than people in other areas of the country.

 The most prescribed drug in Georgia is amoxicillin, an antibiotic used to treat various kinds of infections.
 It is also No. 1 in Louisiana and Florida, according to the NiceRx data.